Rakshithpradeep/InterCrop-Recommendation-using-ML-and-Rule-based-system/README.md

-# 🌾 Intercrop Recommendation System
+# 🌾 Intercrop Recommendation System using Rule absed system

 A hybrid crop recommendation system that combines **machine learning** and **rule-based logic** to help farmers choose optimal primary and inter crops based on environmental and soil parameters.